Why a traditional test drive just doesn't cut it anymore

 At a traditional dealership, that responsibility often falls on the buyer.
 The red flag isn't just that a seller discourages an independent inspection.
 The inspection burden is yours to carry in the first place.
 You find the mechanic, arrange the access, and do the due diligence the seller hasn't done for you.

 At Carma, that work has already been done before the listing goes live.
-Every car goes through a structured, technology-led inspection and reconditioning process covering mechanical integrity, safety and cosmetic condition, independently verified by the NRMA.
+Every car goes through a highly thought out, technology-led inspection and reconditioning process covering mechanical integrity, safety and cosmetic condition, independently verified by the NRMA.

 What that means in practice: the scrutiny you'd otherwise have to commission yourself is already built into every listing.
 The condition has been assessed.
 The imperfections are photographed and disclosed.
 The job is done before you arrive.